b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 correlation (@sec:assoc_pred_correlation), some clever mathematical tweaking allows us to obtain a t-statistic for the `Coef.`s and p-values for them.
-The p-values tell us if the coefficients are really different from 0 ($H_{0}$: a `Coeff.` is equal 0) or the probability that such a big value (or bigger) happened by chance alone (assuming that $H_{0}$ is true).
+The p-values tell us if the coefficients are really different from 0 ($H_{0}$: a `Coeff.` is equal 0) or estimate the probability that such a big value (or bigger) happened by chance alone (assuming that $H_{0}$ is true).
 Finally, we end up with 95% confidence interval (similar to the one discussed in
-@sec:compare_contin_data_hypo_tests_package) that (oversimplifying stuff) tells us, with a degree of certainty, within what limits the true value of coefficient in the population is.
+@sec:compare_contin_data_hypo_tests_package) that (oversimplifying stuff) tells us, with a degree of certainty, within what limits the true value of the coefficient in the population is.

 We can use `GLM` to make our predictions as well.